 You’d kind of have to be looking for it to know it was there, though.
 The beet powder never did impart a flavor to the pancakes, but I probably used 25 cents worth of this package!
 I should have just made heart shapes…

-We also made some homemade playdough to test our natural food coloring in.
-This playdough has a half teaspoon of beet powder in the liquid, and of course, my little princess LOVED this pink:
+We also made some homemade playdough to test our natural food coloring.
+This playdough has a half teaspoon of beet powder in the liquid, and of course, my little princess LOVED the pink.

 Green: Liquid Chlorophyll